 Answer questions truthfully at the Primary Inspection Kiosk.
 If you are coming to Canada to study, declare that you will study in Canada.

 YVR has free WIFI throughout the airport should you need to connect your device while you are there.

 There will be 3 parallel blue neon signs (in English and Chinese) for the first inspection area:

 Go through ‘New Student Visa’.
 This inspection area is open until midnight during peak season (August – September).

-Review your immigration documents (ex. study permit) carefully upon receiving them at the airport:
+Review your immigration documents issued at the airport.

 - Be prepared to demonstrate your eligibility to work while studying to the officer (ex. show your SFU letter of acceptance indicating your program of study, SFU confirmation of enrollment letter, etc.)

 - If you notice any errors on your or your family’s immigration documents (ex. name, personal information) request changes before you leave Immigration